RahetPreet-Singh/E-commerce-2-.github.io/README.md

-# E-commerce-2-.github.io
+# E-commerce website (2)
-E-commerce Website (2) using HTML, CSS and JAVASCRIPT
+ E-commerce website using HTML, CSS and JAVASCRIPT